tecnologiaenegocios/access_control/doc/model-security.rst

 Hierarchy of records
 ====================

-The hierarchy of nodes is maintained with the help of some declarations done in each securable model class.
+The hierarchy of nodes is a structure stored in the database used to keep securable records linked between themselves.
+It is maintained with the help of some declarations done in each securable model class.
+It is through this hiearchy that permissions (to be more precise, roles) are inherited from parent to child records.

 Determining from where a model inherits permissions
 ---------------------------------------------------